wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 ## Getting Started

 Let's break down that tech-jargon Wikipedia article.
 Linux is an open source operating system, meaning that anyone (including you) can look at the source code and even modify it to fulfil your wildest dreams (Yes, really.
 People go nuts with this stuff.
 If you're interested, I would highly recommend checking out r/unixporn on Reddit).
+Linux is separated into "distributions" which are essentially just different versions of the OS with the only major difference being the package manager (the thing that manages packages... duh).
 Any Linux distribution can be downloaded and installed for free on any machine that you would like.
 However, you don't have to have a dedicated computer just to run Linux.
 There are many other ways to enjoy the OS from the comfort of even your native Windows environment!